Azure/bicep-registry-modules/avm/res/net-app/net-app-account/README.md

 ### Parameter: `capacityPools.volumes.dataProtection`

-DataProtection type volumes include an object containing details of the replication
+DataProtection type volumes include an object containing details of the replication.

 - Required: No
 - Type: object